 Constant Weight Asset Allocation

-For example, if an investor holds a portfolio amounting to about 70% stock in the US, 20% stock on the international market, while the rest is taken up by bonds and the value surges to 35% by value of stock, the fund would act quickly to rebalance by disposing international stock and acquiring bonds.
+For example, if an investor holds a portfolio amounting to about 70% stock in the US and 20% stock on the international market, while the rest is taken up by bonds and the value surges to 35% by value of stock, the fund would act quickly to rebalance by disposing international stock and acquiring bonds.

 Most investors prefer such an approach because their stocks are always protected against the slow response to market trends.
 As is the case with strategic asset allocation, an investor may not realize gains enjoyed by others; however, he will remain protected against loss.